aryamanmaithani/math/index.md

     {%- endfor -%}
 </div>

-## Class Notes
+# Class Notes
-Here are notes I've made when taking various courses.
+Here are notes I've made for various courses.

 <ul>
   {%- for blink in site.data.notes-links -%}